Eligibility of exchange students

 Unfortunately we cannot process any late applications.
 Please make sure to apply within the deadline.

 Exchange students must have sufficient skills in the English language to follow classes (at least level B1 on the Common European Framework or IELTS band score 3.5-4.5), as the courses given in English are of advanced level.
+We don't require official languages test certificates, such as TOEFL or IELTS, from the students, who are coming from our partner universities.

 Thesis and project work